SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

         addColumn: ((SpCheckBoxTableColumn evaluated: [:task | task isDone]) width: 20);
         addColumn: (SpStringTableColumn title: 'Title' evaluated: [:task | task title]);
         yourself.

     self layout: (SpBoxLayout newTopToBottom
         add: todoListPresenter;
         yourself)
 ```

-In general it is better to define a separate method `defaultLayout` whose job is to only describe the layout of the presenter.
+In general it is better to define a separate method `defaultLayout` whose job is to only describe the layout of the presenter as we will show later when we will refactor the code.

 Even if we want to manage a list of tasks, we use a table because we want to display multiple information side by side.
 In this case, you are adding to your presenter a table widget, which is a very complex component by itself.
 Let us explain what each part of it means: